At a Glance: The Best 308 Reloading Dies

 The body die is designed to resize the case body and adjust the shoulder position down without disturbing the case neck.

 The competition bullet seater uses the floating seating stem system which is great for achieving perfect seating of the bullet with the help of micrometer adjustments.
 The micrometer is placed on top of the seating die.
-For more info on how to set up these dies check out this video.

 - Includes a neck sizing die

 - The body sizing die does not affect the neck size

 - The neck sizing die and the bullet seating die have micrometers

 This is a great .308 reloading die set that has everything you need to start reloading your own .308 rounds for a very affordable price.
 This set includes:

 - A full length sizing die,